BaCuaBan77/Portfolio-generator/README.md

 ]
 ```

-**Side Projects (Automatic):**
+**Personal Projects (Automatic):**
-Side projects are automatically added from GitHub repositories.
+Personal projects are automatically added from GitHub repositories.
 They must have:
 - A README file
 - An "Abstract" section in the README
 - The first image in the README will be used as the project image